sciencelabshs/makecode/docs/about.md

 * jscad-utils

 Thank you to the team at Microsoft who have been extremely helpful in the development of this application.

+Thanks to Lonnie Tapscott from the Noun Project.
+The creator of the Polyhedron (D4, D6, D8, D10, D12 and D20) images.